Beth Bralley, LCPC

 In session, I will incorporate techniques tailored to your situation and individual style, combined with psychoeducation, supportive guidance, self-expression, and tools to help drive positive adjustments in your life.
 Throughout the process, we will implement coping skills that work for you as a we formulate goals that align with not only your wants, but also with your needs.
 Together we will uncover new pathways that fit with your ideals, while building upon the strengths and abilities you already encompass.

 My clinical experience includes providing individual therapy to adults experiencing life stressors of many kinds, to include physical illness, depression and anxiety, life adjustments, low self-worth, trauma, loss, and identity discovery.
 Additionally, I have experience working with children and teens, individually and in group therapy, who are experiencing difficulties in school, peer relationships, social anxiety, problematic behavior, family dysfunction, depression and general anxiety, as well as issues related to gender and sexuality.

 I received my Bachelor’s degree in Psychology from Virginia Tech (Go Hokies!) and my Master’s degree in Clinical Mental Health Counseling from George Washington University.
 Apart from my work as a clinician, I enjoy spending time with loved ones, discovering new music, listening to podcasts, and exploring new places.

-Clinical Degree: Licensed Graduate Professional Counselor
+Clinical Degree: Licensed Clinical Professional Counselor

 Additional Trainings: Master of Education and Human Development with a concentration in Clinical Mental Health Counseling, Crisis Intervention, Bereavement and Grief Counseling